What’s New?

 1. In the content browser, open folder /FluidFlux/Content/FluidFlux/Surface/Templates/Color/

-2. Find a data asset preset that is closest to the effect that you want to achieve
+2. Find a data asset preset that is closest to the effect that you want to achieve.

 3. Duplicate chosen data asset